hectorqlucero/lst/README.md

 | ![Screenshot 17](./screenshot-17.png) | Grid showing thumbnails |

 *All screenshots are from a default LST application using Bootstrap 5 styling.
 You can fully customize the appearance and layout to match your branding.*

 ---

+## 🎬 Demo

+- Live demo: coming soon
+- Quick tour: see the screenshots above or the theme previews in the [Themes](#themes) section
+- Optional: add a GIF of a quick theme switch or CRUD flow here (e.g., `docs/demo.gif`)

+---